 This research project faced several methodological and empirical limitations that warrant acknowledgment.
 The limited sample size of twelve semi-structured interviews, while adequate for exploratory qualitative research and circumstantial network tracing, reduces the generalisability of results across the broader Australian professional geospatial, planning and design realm.
 The cautious sampling approach, though suitable for investigating information-abundant accounts, may favour individual practitioners with existing FLOSS awareness or experience, potentially overrepresenting successful network-building attempts while underrepresenting contexts where FLOSS networks never formed.

 The decision to include cross-sectional snapshots within this research project presents limitations for ANT analysis, which instead, ideally follows actors and networks as they temporally develop.
-The interview results provide views of existing network configurations but cannot completely recount the dynamic processes of translation, enrolment, and stabilisation that develop over months or years.
+The interview results provide views of existing network configurations but cannot completely recount the dynamic processes of translation, Enrollment, and stabilisation that develop over months or years.
 Under this constraint, the recounting of network irreversibility becomes difficult to trace deluding whether FLOSS networks will build or dissolve.

 Another limitation identified is the choice of practitioner-subjects who may recount a perspective that obscures the power of other identified actors in these networks such as clients, IT departments, software distributors, and consortiums of regulation who each play distinctive roles in shaping FLOSS uptake outcomes.
 The influence of these actors is however, partially reflected within this project through practitioner-description, although a thorough ANT methodology ideally requires following each actor symmetrically.